 - Clean the primer pocket out using the Lee Primer Pocket Cleaner.

 - Place the cases in a container of slightly warm water with Birchwood Casey's brass cartridge cleaner and let sit for 30 minutes.
 This loosens the powder residue, giving a better final finish.

-- Once the cases have sat for a while, remove, and then allow the cases to dry either naturally or use a case dryer such as the Scirocco case dryer.
+- Once the cases have sat for a while, remove, and then allow the cases to dry either naturally or use a case dryer such as the Scirocco Case Dryer.

 - Once dry, load the tumbler with media and pop the cases in, and tumble them until they are as shiny as new, generally about 30-60 mins depending on calibre.

 - Remove cases, pouring any media in the case back into the tumbler.
-Ensure that the primer hole is clear and that a small piece of media hasn’t got stuck in it.
-If this is the case use a small jeweler’s screwdriver or similar to pop out.
+Ensure that the primer hole is clear and that a small piece of media hasn't got stuck in it.
+If this is the case use a small jeweller's screwdriver or similar to pop out.

 - Visually inspect each case for damage and if any are damaged or cracked, scrap the case.
 Any small amount of dirt, debris or discoloration can be removed using either fine wire wool or a brillo pad.
 Another option is to tumble for longer.